jgeraigery/SpotlightHelp/SpotlightEnterprise/alarm_acknowledge.md

 title: Acknowledge alarms
 tags: [acknowledge]
 keywords: alarms, acknowledge
-summary: "When an alarm is configured to require acknowledgment each raised instance of the alarm remains present in Spotlight until the instance is acknowledged.
-Not all alarms require acknowledgment."
+summary: "When an alarm is configured to require acknowledgment each raised instance of the alarm remains present in Spotlight until the instance is acknowledged."
 sidebar: p_enterprise_sidebar
 permalink: /enterprise_alarm_acknowledge/
 ---

 ## How to acknowledge an alarm

-An alarm can be acknowledged from Spotlight today or Spotlight home page.
+An alarm can be acknowledged from Spotlight Today or a Spotlight Overview Page.

 ## Look up an alarm once it has been acknowledged